ujwaldantuluri/FactState/micro-services/ecom_det_fin/whatsapp/README.md

-# FactState WhatsApp Service (WPPConnect)
+# Trustify WhatsApp Service (WPPConnect)

-This is a standalone WhatsApp integration for FactState using [WPPConnect](https://wppconnect.io/).
+This is a standalone WhatsApp integration for Trustify using [WPPConnect](https://wppconnect.io/).
 It lives in `whatsapp/` and does NOT modify the Python backend.

 ## Features